 - Non-perishable snacks

 If you have breakdown cover as part of your insurance policy check what it includes.
 For example, roadside recovery, transport for onward journeys, and home start.

 It’s also worth making sure you know what number you need to call if you do need help.
 Keep details of your policy including breakdown cover in your glove box.

-Winter checks for your car are important but maintaining your car all year round should be a matter of course.
+Winter checks are important but maintaining your vehicle all year round should be a matter of course.

-Not only is car maintenance essential for keeping you and other drivers safe, you’ll face severe penalties if you’re caught driving a car ‘in a dangerous condition’.
+Not only is maintenance essential for keeping you and other drivers safe, you’ll face severe penalties if you’re caught driving a vehicle ‘in a dangerous condition’.
 Currently, you can be fined £2,500 and be given three penalty points; in some cases you could even face a driving ban.

 Nevertheless, no matter how well you prepare accidents do happen – which is where we can help.